Customers just want to be known and understood.

 “From a practical level, being able to develop a 360-degree view of your customers requires integrating the data sources that come from all of your customer engagement points,” explains Nate Smith, product marketing manager for Adobe Analytics.
 “An important part of that is understanding what data points are important.”

 Integrating your company’s databases to include information ranging from customer engagement to purchasing is a key factor in developing a complete view of your customers.
 Real-time data provide insight about everything from trending customer touchpoints to online conversion rates.
 “Once your data are integrated,” says Nate, “you can use it for analysis to understand audience behavior.”

 Getting started: begin at the beginning.

 The first step toward integration is to identify all the first-party data sources in your company and assess whether they are — or need to be — integrated.
-A good starting point, says Nate, is to define and categorise your data.
-That includes not just marketing data, but operational data, such as inventory levels, behavioural data and customer purchasing history.
+A good starting point, says Nate, is to define and categorize your data.
+That includes not just marketing data, but operational data, such as inventory levels, behavioral data, and customer purchasing history.

-“The idea is that everyone in an organisation is responsible for the customer and for marketing, in general,” says Nate.
-“Also, it’s not just different marketing groups that may have different data silos, you need to look at other types of data that your organisation collects.”
+“The idea is that everyone in an organization is responsible for the customer, and for marketing, in general,” says Nate.
+“Also, it’s not just different marketing groups that may have different data silos, you need to look at other types of data that your organization collects.”